mthiebaux/JSNtemplate/README.md

 > node server.js 8000
 ```

-Now just enter the localhost url in your browser, which will load index.html by default:
+Enter the localhost url in your browser, which will load index.html by default:

 ```
 localhost:8080